Family Vacation To Yellowstone

 Day 5

 Drive from the Old Faithful area back to Bozeman, MT with a stop at Grand Prismatic Spring first thing in the morning.
-Optional stop at Norris Geyser Basin.
+Optional stops at Artist Paint Pots and Norris Geyser Basin.
 (A wonderful stop if your kids are still excited about geysers but requires a bit of backtracking so not included in this itinerary).
 We’ve found that our kids enjoyed about 2 geyser basins before the novelty of it wore off and they began to look the same!

 Driving Times: